 Wind analysis results using CFD simulation are now seen as reliable sources of quantitative and qualitative data, and they are frequently used to make important design decisions.
 However, to have full confidence in those decisions, extensive verification and validation of the CFD results are necessary.
 For this, we will be validated against the experimental results of some very well documented cases provided by the Architectural Institute of Japan (AIJ).

 The Architectural Institute of Japan (AIJ) is a Japanese professional organization for architects, building designers, and engineers.
 It was founded in 1886 and has gathered over 38,000 members since.
 It publishes several journals, technical standards for architectural design and construction, and research committee studies.

-The wind analysis test case for this validation was taken from the “Guidebook for Practical Applications of CFD to Pedestrian Wind Environment around Buildings”, published by AIJ in 2008, which sets the standards for cross-comparison between the results of CFD predictions, wind tunnel tests, and field measurements, and helps validate the accuracy of CFD codes for pedestrian wind comfort assessments.
+The wind analysis test case for this validation was taken from the “Guidebook for Practical Applications of CFD to Pedestrian Wind Environment around Buildings”\(^3\), published by AIJ in 2008, which sets the standards for cross-comparison between the results of CFD predictions, wind tunnel tests, and field measurements, and helps validate the accuracy of CFD codes for pedestrian wind comfort assessments.

 The case being validated is Case E, which is a simplified geometry of a complex of buildings.
 The urban area model treated here was an actual city block in Niigata city, Japan, with low-rise houses jammed closely together and one target high-rise building at 60m high.
-Wind tunnel experiments at 1/250 scale were performed on this model in a turbulent boundary layer with a power law exponent of 0.25.
+Wind tunnel experiments at 1/250 scale were performed on this model in a turbulent boundary layer with a power-law exponent of 0.25.

 Out of the many scenarios presented in Case E, the impact of the winds from the north, east, south, and west was used to validate the lattice Boltzmann solver of SimScale.